holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall-chart.md

 The attribute `requestStart` has the timestamp when the real data are about to be requested, that means after DNS lookup ("domainLookupDuration") and TCP handshake ("connectDuration").
 The spec says it is the ["time immediately before the user agent starts requesting the resource from the server, or from relevant application caches or from local resources"][8].
 That means when one thinks about working on the website speed that all optimization on this resource up to here might contains infrastructure work, connection caching or pre-fetching.
 Depending on what one found out is the bottleneck, knowing what these attributes are made of allows for focusing effort on where to work on page speed.

 Taking `requestStart` apart a little bit can even show hints where slow sites have potential.
-Consider too, that optimization of times that make up `requestStart` might effect many more requests, a speedup might be worth it.
+Also consider that optimization of the parts that make up `requestStart` might effect many more requests, a speedup might be worth it.
 This attribute contains at least the following times:
 ```js
 requestStart >= startTime + redirectDuration